The Best DNS Blacklists – Not All Blacklists Are Created Equal

 An important thing to mention is that blacklists don’t actually block your messages but rather the actual mailbox providers.

+In this way, blacklists are removing the spam sources, but the spam itself.
+Blacklists use resources like SpamAssassin to help grade or score IPs, and then the DNSBL will blacklist based on their own parameters.
 These providers use this information from various blacklist services along with internal metrics to make decisions on whether or not to block a message.
 This is noteworthy because just being listed on a blacklist isn’t necessarily going to cause you problems with your deliverability.

 Which blacklists matter?